Hadiasemi/Calpoly-classes/README.md

 # Calpoly-classes

-Get the classes, name, and number of units in you terminal.
+Get the classes, name, and number of units in your terminal.
 This code is written in go language.

 ```go
 go get .